 Born in Quesnel, BC and bred in Maple Ridge, Grist was composing music at the piano in pre-school.
 Later years of piano lessons and singing with the high school choir propelled her to Vancouver, where she studied jazz at the world-renowned Capilano University while deepening her pool of musical influences and honing her songwriting skills.

 Grist’s songs can evoke emotion with ease, and their cinematic conductivity translates as well to the big and small screens as it does to her listeners’ real-life narratives.
-Her music has enhanced dramatic and romantic sequences in a vast number of television programs, including Grimm (NBC), Being Human (NBC/Syfy), Arctic Air (CBC), Hello Goodbye (CBC), Continuum (Showcase) and Degrassi (MuchMusic).
-She’s also a perennial favourite of taste-making campus stations across the continent, is featured regularly on the CBC, and has been heralded by critics like Alan Cross and CBC’s Lana Gay and countless press outlets, including The Province and Vancouver Sun.
+Her music has enhanced dramatic and romantic sequences in a vast number of television programs, including Grimm (NBC), Being Human (NBC), Arctic Air (CBC), Hello Goodbye (CBC), Heartland (CBC), Continuum (Showcase), Degrassi (MuchMusic), and many more.
+She’s also a perennial favourite of taste-making campus stations across the continent, is featured regularly on the CBC, and has been heralded by critics like Alan Cross and CBC’s Lana Gay and Andrea Warner, and countless press outlets, including The Province and Vancouver Sun.

 What’s more, the accolades extend beyond music and into other media.
 Her quirky creative flare with visual art and video has garnered admiration from fans and followers across the globe.
 From hand-drawn and chalkboard-animated music videos to cardboard cityscapes, colourful e-cards, and beyond, Grist’s output isn’t limited to cleverly crafted pop songs.
-In 2014, Grist had a nomination for ‘Video of the Year’ at the WCMAs (Western Canadian Music Awards) and was longlisted for the Prism Prize.
+In 2014, Grist was nominated for ‘Video of the Year’ and ‘Best Children’s Album’ at the WCMAs (Western Canadian Music Awards) and ‘Best Children’s Album’ at the CFMAs (Canadian Folk Music Awards), as well as longlisted for the Prism Prize.

 The songs translate equally well to the stage, as Grist’s live performances have earned a level of acclaim akin to her studio albums.
 She has already performed high-profile events at home and abroad, including NXNE and CMW in Toronto, the Blue Note in Japan, the Busan International Rock Festival and Ulsan World Music Festival in Korea, the Edge of the World Festival in Haida Gwaii, and the Salmon Arm Roots and Blues Festival in BC.